WICG/trust-token-api/README.md

 ### Publicly Verifiable Tokens

-The tokens used in the above design require private key verification, necessitating a roundtrip to the issuer at redemption time for token verification and SRR generation.
+The tokens used in the above design require private key verification, necessitating a roundtrip to the issuer at redemption time for token verification and RR generation.
 Here, the unlinkability of a client’s tokens relies on the assumption that the client and issuer can communicate anonymously (i.e. the issuer cannot link issuance and redemption requests from the same user via a side channel like network fingerprint).

 An alternative design that avoids this assumption is to instead use _publicly verifiable_ tokens (i.e. tokens that can be verified by any party).
 It is possible to instantiate these tokens using blind signatures as well, achieving the [same unlinkability properties](#cryptographic-property-unlinkability) of the existing design.
 These tokens can be spent without a round trip to the issuer, but it requires either decentralized double spend protection, or round trips to a centralized double-spend aggregator.

 ### Request mechanism not based on `fetch()`

-A possible enhancement would be to allow for sending Signed Redemption Records (and signing requests using the trust keypair) for requests sent outside of `fetch()`, e.g. on top-level and iframe navigation requests.
+A possible enhancement would be to allow for sending Redemption Records (and signing requests using the trust keypair) for requests sent outside of `fetch()`, e.g. on top-level and iframe navigation requests.
 This would allow for the use of the API by entities that aren't running JavaScript directly on the page, or that want some level of trust before returning a main response.

 ### Optimizing redemption RTT